AldenMB/AldenMB.github.io/content/Blog/wiring_a_calculator/wiring_a_calculator.md

 If I had an unlimited budget, I think the best solution would be a DB50 D-sub connector.
 Since these put the pins in three offset rows they can be a lot more compact, and they are available in panel mount configurations so we could get a secure connection to the calculator case.
 They strike a good balance between being small enough to fit the space I have and large enough to still be able to solder individual wires.
 At $10 a connector and $30 a cable, the price is too much.

 Because it would be unpleasant to have to trace out all the connections I just made by hand, I will relay them here in a table.
-Here is what each pin connects to, as viewed form the outside.
+Here is what each pin connects to, as viewed from the outside.

 | -   | -  | -  | -  | - | RESET | B6 | B5 | B4 | B3 | A7 | A6 | A5 | A4 | A3 | -  | -  | -  | -  | -  |
 | -   | -  | -  | -  | - | -     | -  | -  | -  | -  | -  | -  | -  | -  | -  | -  | -  | -  | -  | -  |